Investigating Transferability in Pretrained Language Models: How vital is the ordering of pretrained layers?

 We also investigate whether the success of BERT depends mostly on learned \emph{inter-layer phenomena}, such as learned feature processing pipelines \citep{tenney2019bert}, or \emph{intra-layer phenomena}, such as a learned feature-agnostic initialization scheme which aid optimization \citep[e.g.][]{glorot2010understanding}.
-To approach this question, we perform several \textbf{layer permutation} experiments, where we randomly shuffle the order of BERT's layers prior to finetuning.
+To approach this question, we perform several \textbf{layer permutation} experiments, where we randomly shuffle the order of BERT's layers before finetuning.
 The degree that finetuning performance is degraded in these runs indicates the extent to which BERT's finetuning success is dependent on a learned composition of feature processors, as opposed to providing better-initialized individual layers which would help optimization anywhere in the network.

-This methodology is distinct from the \emph{shuffled init} methodology of \citet{raghu2019transfusion} which involves permuting every parameter in their computer vision model, as opposed to permuting just the layers as we do.

-These results, plotted in Figure \ref{fig:scrambles}, show that scrambling BERT's layers reduces their finetuning ability to not much above a randomly-initialized network.
-This suggests that BERT's transfer abilities are highly dependent on the intra-layer interactions learned during pretraining.
+These results, plotted in Figure \ref{fig:scrambles}, show that scrambling BERT's layers reduces their finetuning ability to not much above a randomly-initialized network, on average.
+This decrease suggests that BERT's transfer abilities are highly dependent on the intra-layer interactions learned during pretraining.

-As we use the same permutation for the $n$th run of each task, we can compute paired correlation coefficients between tasks to evaluate whether a given permutation has similar effects across different task metrics.
-The relatively high correlations shown in Table \ref{table:scrambles} suggest that BERT finetuning relies on similar inter-layer structures across tasks.
+We also test for correlation of performance between tasks.
+We do this by comparing task-pairs for each permutation, as we use the same permutation for the $n$th run of each task.
+The high correlation coefficients for most pairs shown in Table \ref{table:scrambles} suggest that BERT finetuning relies on similar inter-layer structures across tasks.